GameChanger77/GameChanger77/README.md

 - 👀 I’m interested in programming robots, cars, avionics, and anything with microcontrollers.
-- 🌱 I’m enjoying learning Arduino, C, and other embedded software systems in my classes.
+- 🌱 I’m enjoying learning Arduino, C/C++, and other embedded software systems in my classes.
 - </> I have full-stack development experience in Java, C#, and Python
 - 📫 Reach me at jschulmeisterv@gmail.com